Ethanlloyd21/online-shop-vite/README.md

     "preview": "vite preview"
   },
 ```
-You should have something like this
+Finally you should have something like this:
 ```bash
 | Name:  reactamplified
 | Environment: dev